 Agents will do anything for a Sale

-Though it is true that an agent may go above and beyond to get a sale, a reputable agent with a strong history of production would rather lose a sale than to tarnish a reputation built over years of hard work.
-As with any profession there are some bad eggs, and they are often easy to spot.
+Though an agent may indeed go above and beyond to get a sale, a reputable agent with a strong history of production would rather lose a sale than to tarnish a reputation built over years of hard work.
+As with any profession, there are some bad eggs, and they are often easy to spot.
 Before you choose your agent, do as much research as you can on how the agent conducts him/herself and request any proof of success and reputation you can get.
 A little due diligence can go a long way when choosing an agent to trust your purchase/sale to.

 There will always be less than favorable experiences with any company, industry, or professional service, however, painting an entire industry because of a few bad eggs will deter you from learning how to choose the right agent.
 Choosing an agent is the same as choosing a mechanic, one bad experience shouldn't stop you from trying again with someone new.